The influence of cell phenotype on collective cell invasion into the extracellular matrix: Introduction

 The interaction between cells and the ECM is not unidirectional; cells actively remodel the ECM by secreting, degrading, and reorganising its components~\cite{frantz2010extracellular}.
 Fibroblasts, for example, can secrete collagen fibres that are aligned in the direction of their movement, thereby reinforcing pathways for future migration~\cite{mcdougall2006fibroblast}.
 Cells also employ matrix metalloproteinases (MMPs) to degrade ECM components, a process that is particularly well-studied in the context of cancer invasion and metastasis~\cite{reunanen2013matrix}.
 Additionally, cells interact mechanically with the ECM by exerting forces that remodel its structure.
 For instance, fibroblasts exert traction forces on newly formed granulation tissue, which increases its rigidity.
 This increasing stiffness strengthens cell--ECM contacts, encourages the formation of intracellular contractile stress fibres, drives fibroblast differentiation into proto-myofibroblasts, and facilitates migration~\cite{hinz2003mechanisms}.
 Recent work also highlights that fibroblasts exhibit mechanical memory when subjected to prolonged stretching: moderate stretching activates fibroblasts, while excessive stretching inhibits them~\cite{Weihs2025}.

-The intricate bi-directional feedback between cells and the ECM during collective cell invasion presents a significant challenge in disentangling how specific mechanisms drive certain dynamics and how these dynamics, in turn, influence each other.
-In this study, we aim to gain insights through the development of a tracable mathematical model to address the overarching question of how the bi-directional interactions between cells and the ECM drive the dynamics of collective cell migration while simultaneously shaping the architecture of the ECM, and how these patterns of collective invasion are altered in cell populations with different phenotypes.
+The intricate \YY{bidirectional} feedback between cells and the ECM during collective cell invasion presents a significant challenge in disentangling how specific mechanisms drive certain dynamics and how these dynamics, in turn, influence each other.
+In this study, we aim to gain insights through the development of a \YY{tractable} mathematical model to address the overarching question of how the \YY{bidirectional} interactions between cells and the ECM drive the dynamics of collective cell migration while simultaneously shaping the architecture of the ECM, and how these patterns of collective invasion are altered in cell populations with different phenotypes.